 1. Green Beans

-Green beans are an easy side dish that can be cooked in many ways.
+Canned green beans are an easy side dish that can be cooked in many ways.

 While this vegetable pairs well with many different types of fish, it goes particularly well with salmon.

 Asparagus is one of the most popular vegetables that go with salmon.

 It’s light, crisp flavor pairs well with the savory taste of salmon.

 You can add it to salads, roast it in the oven or even parboil it ahead of time and serve it cold as part of a salad plate.